alehano/reverse/README.md

 // To set a URL and return raw URL use: reverse.Urls.MustAdd("UrlName", "/url_path/:param1/:param2", ":param1", ":param2")

-// To retrieve URL by name with given params use: reverse.Urls.MustReverse("UrlName", "value1", "value2")
+// To retrieve a URL by name with given params use: reverse.Urls.MustReverse("UrlName", "value1", "value2")

 // OUT: "/url_path/value1/value2"